acompany-develop/QuickMPC/scripts/README.md

 make test m=build # Run only the build process of `*test.sh` make test m=run # Run only the run process of `*test.sh` make test t=./computation_container/ p=small m=run # Run only the `run` process in small*test.sh under scripts/computation_container/
+make test m=run dd=1 # If you want to run only the run process of `*test.sh` while enabling datadog-agent
 ```

 ## Adding Tests